Standard-Cloud/cshelve/doc/source/index.rst

 `Cloud Shelve (cshelve)` is a Python package that provides a seamless way to store and manage data in the cloud using the familiar [Python Shelve interface](https://docs.python.org/3/library/shelve.html).
 It is designed for efficient and scalable storage solutions, allowing you to leverage cloud providers for persistent storage while keeping the simplicity of the `shelve` API.

+We welcome your feedback, contributions, and support!
+Feel free to star the project on [GitHub](https://github.com/Standard-Cloud/cshelve).

 Table of contents
 #################